 "A room, a bed," Sissi said back.
 She was muffled by her scarf, but still had a mocking tone in her voice.
 "That's what you say every time.
 They never have beds.
 It's always blankets on the floor."

-It occurred to Mr. Delmas that a blanket had been what he meant by a bed, but he didn't want to tell his daughter.
+It occurred to Mr. Delmas that a blanket on the floor had been what he meant by a bed, but he didn't want to tell his daughter that.
 "It's a lot nicer here than it was at the public shelters, Sissi.
 Maybe they'll have beds for us.
 I wouldn't put it past the nuns."

 Sissi didn't answer him, or even react to him.
 She had pulled her scarf away from her face, and was glaring across the quad at the squat dormitory building.
 There were no students near the caravans, but there were boarders, all about Sissi's age, leaning out of almost every window and spilling out the front door.
 They were all lolling in their pajamas, anything from shirts and sweats to boys wearing only underwear.
 Most of them were gaping, whether at the caravan arrivals or at the line of people filing into their school.